MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-AuthenticationPolicy.md

 ### -BlockLegacyExchangeTokens
 This parameter is available only in the cloud-based service.

-The BlockLegacyExchangeTokens switch specifies whether to block legacy Exchange tokens for Outlook add-ins.
+The BlockLegacyExchangeTokens switch specifies to block legacy Exchange tokens being issued to Outlook add-ins.
 You don't need to specify a value with this switch.

 Legacy Exchange tokens include Exchange user identity and callback tokens.